asmallwebfirm/project_src_gitlab/README.txt

 For more details on integrating your custom Drupal extensions with Drupal's update status workflow, see the README.txt of the Project Source module.

+To more tightly couple GitLab with your Project Source: GitLab server, note that a web hook URL is made available at http://example.com/drupal/gitlab/webhook